Updated: Nov 17, 2022

 9. Cathedral Valley - It's off the beaten path and down a long dirt road, but the unique sandstone formations of Cathedral Valley are definitely worth the drive.
 Looking like sandstone cathedrals in the desert, it's not hard to understand how this valley got it's name.

-From the viewpoint of Cathedral Valley from the Hartnet Road you can head north down into the valley and take a right at Cathedral junction onto the Cathedral Valley.
+From the viewpoint of Cathedral Valley on the Hartnet Road you can head north down into the valley and take a right at Cathedral junction into Cathedral Valley.
 The road will take you through the valley and passed the Temple of the Sun and the Temple of the moon before reaching the town of Caineville outside of the park boundary.
-Allow a few hours to complete the entire loop and it's always a good idea to check at the visitor center to get the current road conditions and depth of the river.
+Allow a few hours to complete the entire loop and it's always a good idea to check at the visitor center for current road conditions and depth of the river.

 8. Panorama Point - Located at the west entrance of the park, just off the main road Panorama Point provides some great views of the geologic formations that give Capitol Reef its name.
 Capitol Reef gets its name from the white sand stone domes that look like the domes of Capitol buildings and the rocky cliffs that are a barrier to travel like an ocean reef.
 Other points of interest near Panorama point are Chimney Rock and Gooseneck overlook so if you are going to stop for one, it is worth hitting them all.

 7. Petroglyph Panel - Keep left on Highway 24 as you pass the visitor center and just beyond the old school house is Petroglyph Panel along the Fremont River.
 A wooden walkway hugs the sandstone cliff and allows for an up close view of many different petroglyphs.
 The walk itself is only a few hundred yards, but provides a glimpse into the rich history of the Capitol Reef area.
 It is also a great place to get out of the summer sun and enjoy the cool breeze of the river and shade of the trees.